woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 **The pledge of commitment:**

-I will give my loyalty to the United Kingdom and respect its rights and freedoms I will uphold its democratic values.
+I will give my loyalty to the United Kingdom and respect its rights and freedoms.
+I will uphold its democratic values.
 I will observe its laws faithfully and fulfil my duties and obligations as a British citizen.

 > ## Ceremony safety rules